NyaNyak/Toon-up/README.md

 - `default.py` : This is the code written as suggested by ChatGPT.
 - `advanced.py` : I advanced "default.py" to convert photos to a better looking cartoon style.
 - `input.jpg` : You can change it to any image you want.
-(Don't rename the image.)
 - `output.jpg` : The resulting image of "advanced.py" is saved as "output.jpg".

 ## Results Example